» Is there a tutorial for IWitness?

 search and view on the IWitness site?

-No. IWitness contains 1,321 of the nearly 52,000 total interviews in the USC Shoah
+No. IWitness contains more than 1,500 of the nearly 52,000 total interviews in the USC Shoah

 Foundation's Visual History Archive.